 We present the results for the legislative elections in the online Appendix Tables D.20 and D.21.
-We can see that the number of district-elections in our sample increased both in France and in the UK, given that the partially contested districts are now part of the analysis, rising to 2, 610 and 3, 275 respectively.
-Reassuringly, the results we obtain are consistent with those in the Tables 7 and 8.
+We can see that the number of district-elections in our sample increased both in France and in the UK, given that the partially contested districts are now part of the analysis, rising to 2,610 and 3,275 respectively.
+Reassuringly, the results we obtain are consistent with those in the Tables 9 and 10.
 Again, for all parties under inspection, we obtain a positive and statistically significant effect of spending on their vote shares.
-The magnitude of the effects is roughly the same, with point estimates varying between 0.48 and 3.65 in French legislative election, and 1.41 and 4.73 in UK general elections, depending on the political party.
-In particular, the magnitude of the estimates is barely changed for the smallest parties (e.g. the Communist party in France, with a point estimate equal to 1.72 in Table D.20 and to 1.36 in Table 7, or UKIP in the UK, from 2.25 to 2.76 respectively) for which we imputed votes in the highest number of districts.
+The magnitude of the effects is roughly the same, with point estimates varying between 0.37 and 3.01 in French legislative election, and 1.41 and 4.73 in UK general elections, depending on the political party.
+In particular, the magnitude of the estimates is barely changed for the smallest parties (e.g. the Communist party in France, with a point estimate equal to 0.94 in Table D.20 and to 0.58 in Table 9, or UKIP, from 2.76 to 2.25 respectively) for which we imputed votes in the highest number of districts.

 Random coefficient approach The multiparty estimation presented in this section allows us to relax the IIA assumption (on which the Conditional Logit model presented in Section 3.1 relies), but not to instrument for the endogeneity of spending.
 Hence, we verify here whether our findings are robust to an alternative approach relaxing the IIA and instrumenting for spending.
 Specifically, we estimate a random coefficient logit model (Berry et al., 1995; Nevo, 2000).
 Following Rekkas (2007), we assume that parties can be considered "consumption goods", whose characteristics impact the utility of voters.
 Candidates' spending represents the endogenous price variable, and we instrument this "price" by the district-level average of campaign spending by registered voters in the previous election, a lagged measure of the closeness of the race, and the interaction of these variables with the incumbency indicator variable, the average spending by registered voters by opposing parties in the same electoral district, and the average spending by registered voters by the same party across all other districts.
-The model we estimate is presented in detail in the online Appendix Section F, together with the results for the French legislative elections.
+The model we estimate is presented in detail in the online Appendix Section G, together with the results for the French legislative elections.

-Reassuringly, the main findings of this alternative approach are consistent with the results presented in Section 3.3.2 above.
+The main findings of this alternative approach are consistent with the results presented in Section 3.3.2 above.
 First, we show that the average coefficient on campaign spending across voters is positive and statistically significant.
-Second, when considering heterogeneity across political parties, we find that extreme-right candidates benefit less from increasing their campaign spending than rightwing and left-wing candidates.
+Second, when considering heterogeneity across political parties, we find that extreme-right candidates benefit less from increasing their campaign spending than right-wing and left-wing candidates.
 Interestingly, extreme-right candidates are also less affected by other parties' campaign expenditures.
-We do not want to give too much weight to these results given that they rely on strong assumptions, in particular regarding the instrument set we use for the price (all these concerns are detailed in the online Appendix Section F).
+We do not want to give too much weight to these results given that they rely on strong assumptions, in particular regarding the instrument set we use for the price (all these concerns are detailed in Section G).
 But the fact that they are in line with those of our two main empirical models gives confidence as to their empirical validity, and to a causal interpretation of the positive relationship between spending and votes.

 Including the 2017 French legislative elections Finally, we show that our results are robust to including the 2017 French legislative elections.
 Online Appendix Table D.22 presents the results.
-Doing so affects neither the sign nor the statistical significance of our main results.
-The magnitude of the estimates is also consistent with that of the results presented in Table 7.
+Doing so affects neither the magnitude nor the statistical significance of our main results.